wlandau/r-multiverse.github.io/community.md

 Users can navigate to <https://community.r-multiverse.org> to learn more about packages in Community.
 To install a package, set the `repos` argument in `install.packages()`.
 For example:
+^[
+Caution: when setting two repositories in the `repos` argument, the same package may be in both.
+`install.packages()` chooses the most current version, which could be in either repository.
+]

 ```r
 install.packages(